Reflection in a Dead Diamond: Production

 In January 2023, screen.brussels invested in the film.
 Five days of the filming were done in Brussels out of a total of forty days.
 Filming wrapped in December 2023.

-It is produced by Kozak Films, Les Films Fauves, Dandy Projects, Tobina Film with the backing of screen.brussels, and is distributed by UFO Distribution in France.
+It is produced by Kozak Films, Les Films Fauves, Dandy Projects, Tobina Film, Savage Film, and To Be Continued with the backing of screen.brussels.

 Release

-Reflection in a Dead Diamond had its world premiere on 16 February 2025, as part of the 75th Berlin International Film Festival, in Competition.
+Reflection in a Dead Diamond had its world premiere in the main competition of 75th Berlin International Film Festival on 16 February 2025.
 In May 2024, the Italian sales company True Colours acquired worldwide rights to the film.
-Ahead of the film's world premiere, Shudder acquired distribution rights to North America, the United Kingdom, Ireland, Australia and New Zealand, and will release the film on its platform in these territories on December 5, 2025.
+Ahead of the film's world premiere, Shudder acquired distribution rights to North America, the United Kingdom, Ireland, Australia and New Zealand, and released the film on its platform in those territories on 5 December 2025.

-It competed in the official competition Grand Prix competition at the Luxembourg City Film Festival on 7 March, 2025.

-The film competed in the International Narrative Competition section of the 24th Tribeca Film Festival and was screened on 9 June 2025.
-It was also selected at the 29th Fantasia International Film Festival for screening on 17 July 2025, and showcased at the 31st Sarajevo Film Festival in 'Kinoscope' section in August 2025, and in 'Strands: Cult' section of the 2025 BFI London Film Festival on 13 October 2025.
-On 13 October, it also competed in the 58th Sitges Film Festival in the 'Oficial Fantàstic Competició' section, vying for the various awards given in the section.
+The film competed in the official competition Grand Prix competition at the Luxembourg City Film Festival on 7 March 2025.
+It also competed in the International Narrative Competition section of the 24th Tribeca Festival and was screened on 9 June 2025.
+The film was also selected at the 29th Fantasia International Film Festival for screening on 17 July 2025, showcased at the 31st Sarajevo Film Festival in the "Kinoscope" section in August 2025, and screened in the "Strands: Cult" section of the 2025 BFI London Film Festival on 13 October.

-It was screened in Twilight Zone section of the 2025 Stockholm International Film Festival on 5 November 2025.
-It will be presented in 'Macabre Deams - 2025' section of the 56th International Film Festival of India in November 2025.
+On 13 October 2025, the film competed in the 58th Sitges Film Festival in the Oficial Fantàstic Competició section, vying for the various awards given in the section.
+It was also screened in the Twilight Zone section of the 2025 Stockholm International Film Festival on 5 November and was presented in the Macabre Deams section of the 56th International Film Festival of India in November 2025.

-It was released in the French theaters on 2 July 2025, and expected to be released in September 2025 in Belgium.
+Reflection in a Dead Diamond was released theatrically in Belgium on 30 April 2025 by Cinéart in France on 25 June 2025 by UFO Distribution and in Italy on 3 July 2025 by Lucky Red.